KimikaTeorikoa/python-notes-tccm/contents/fundamentals.md

 Do you remember our first Python program called `hello_world.py`?
-In a IPython session or using a Jupyter-notebook, open that file using both `open` and an iterator and write its contents in your display.
+In a IPython session or using a Jupyter-notebook, open that file using both `open` and an iterator and write its contents as text.
 Pay attention to how these are written.
 ```

 ## Data Types